 Unfortunately, fast-food restaurants are a common target of criminals.
 A teen working at a cash register could be the victim of a robber armed with a gun or other dangerous weapon.

 A teen worker should be instructed on how to react calmly and as safely as possible to these situations.
 Of course, employers can also take steps to deter crime by installing security cameras and making sure locks and other security devices are activated once the restaurant is closed for business.

 Can an Injured Teen Receive Workers’ Compensation Benefits?

 Even though a teen may be a part-time worker, a teen injured on the job in a fast-food restaurant has as much right to seek workers’ compensation benefits as an adult, full-time worker.

-In addition to getting prompt medical treatment, an injured teen should immediately report an injury to his or her employer and seek assistance right away from an experienced workers’ compensation attorney.
+In addition to getting prompt medical treatment, an injured teen should immediately report an injury to his or her employer and seek assistance right away from an licensed workers’ compensation attorney.
 At Geoff McDonald & Associates, it's free to talk to a lawyer about your claim and if we agree to take on your case, there are no upfront fees.
 Ph: (866) 369-9051.